californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Description of the user (defendant, plaintiff, media professional, lawyer, etc).

 Once an account is active, users can search through the registry to find criminal court records.
-Searches are quicker and easier if requesters already know the specific court that houses the record.
-Alternatively, requesters may conduct a broader using names or case numbers.
+Searches are generally quicker and easier if requesters already know the specific court that houses the record.
+Alternatively, requesters may conduct a broader search using names or case numbers.
 However, this may take longer and lead to wider and sometimes unrelated results.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating independently without ties to any state government body, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites.
+As such, record results, accuracy, and availability may differ from official channels.

 Obtaining Copies of Older Federal Criminal Records

 Interested parties can obtain copies of older criminal court records by submitting a mail or online request to the National Archives.
-Requesters will be required to provide a completed application form for criminal records detailing the case location, case number, names of parties involved, type of information required and delivery information.
+Requesters will be required to provide a completed application form for criminal records detailing the case location, case number, names of parties involved, type of information required, and delivery information.

 disclaimer